 Unless you’re on a catch-up immunization schedule, there won’t be any vaccines at this appointment.
 The healthcare provider will log Baby‘s growth and development, and now their record spans an entire two years!

-At a certain point, it seems like there are infinite milestones to be reached because milestones become more nuanced as your child gets older.
-In this appointment, the healthcare provider might be looking for milestones like stacking several blocks, walking up the stairs while holding the railing, putting two words together, throwing a ball overhand, or turning book pages one at a time.
+In this appointment, their healthcare provider might be looking for milestones like stacking several blocks, walking up the stairs while holding the railing, putting two words together, throwing a ball overhand, or turning book pages one at a time.

 Questions to ask